-- From a potential client - Excellent conditional and worth $200,000.00 more than any other in the neighbor.
+- From a potential client - Excellent condition and worth $200,000.00 more than any other in the neighbor.
 Her explanation was that her 40 year old home had all the original cabinets and appliances.
 You will not find that anywhere else.

 - From an area Realtor - Vintage décor means yellow shag carpet and avocado appliances.

 This was a sampling of some I have run into in Hawaii.
-I am sure each part of the country has some unique to their market.
+I am sure each part of the country has some more unique to their market.